WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Yini-He/Weekly-Meetings.md

 #### What would you like to work on next week?

-* the Turing way
+* The Turing Way
-* continue to do RR
+* Continue to do RR
-* think more deeply in write a blog or paper about what Kirstie‘s recommended last week
+* Think more deeply in write a blog or paper about what Kirstie's recommended last week

 #### Where do you need help from Kirstie?

-* make plans to update RR study
+* Make plans to update RR study

 __________________